nanshaqundao/spring-boot-demo/chatgpt/crypto-exchange/cryptoexchange/README.md

 1. Clone this repository
 2. Run `docker compose up -d` to start the database
 3. Run `mvn spring-boot:run`
+4. Use `http://localhost:8080/swagger-ui/index.html` to access the Swagger UI

 ## How to test